PRESIDENT METHODY COLLEGIANS

 Richard attended the College between 1959 and 1965.
 He was one of seven, all of whom went to Methody and this was followed with 12 of the next generation also attending.

 Richard's career spanned 50 years and focused on growing a family men's & boy's clothing company to become the largest organisation of it’s type in Ireland.
-His brother Donald and nephews, Adam and Michael (all fellow Methody Collegians), have continued running the company which will celebrate it’s centenary this in 2024.
+His brother Donald and nephews, Adam and Michael (all fellow Methody Collegians), have continued running the company which celebrated it’s centenary in 2024.

 COUNCIL MEMBER